Dipl-WI-Ing. Dirk Gamboa

 What is Structural Thinking?

-The Method: Semathesis
+Semathesis

 Semathesis is the methodological development of Structural Thinking.
 It refers to the deliberate arrangement of signs whose meaning arises not from linguistic convention, but from visual-cognitive structure.
 The term derives from the Greek words sēma (sign, symbol) and thesis (placement, structuring).